 The state chapters of EESA administer modest annual cash awards to commendable undergraduate power engineering students at our partner universities.
 Recipients are selected by each university and approved by their respective state chapter committee.
 Where practicable, an EESA state chapter committee member will attend the awards night to present the award.

-Click here to learn more about the VIC Chapter student award.
+Click here to learn more about the University Student Awards.